Bill Liao: Venture capital

+In 2024, Liao joined Seed Healthcare as a member of its Advisory Board and Chair of its Investment Committee.
+Seed Healthcare is an early-stage venture fund focused on preventative care and early disease detection.
+In this role, Liao leverages his deep experience in healthtech and biotech to guide investment strategy, support emerging founders, and champion scalable innovations that improve patient access and health outcomes.
+His involvement reflects a continued commitment to mission-driven investing at the intersection of science, technology, and global health impact.

 Social entrepreneurship

 Alongside James Whelton, Liao founded CoderDojo in Ireland in 2011, a not-for-profit organisation that teaches children how to code.
 A champion of teaching children to code CoderDojo has spread to many countries, even getting a royal seal approval to coding clubs by Prince Andrew.

 He is Chair of Nominet UK's Social Tech Trust, a dedicated grant maker in socially motivated tech in the UK.
 Whilst acting as a trustee, Mr William Fu Wei Liao, for Nominet UK in 2013, CoderDojo (Hello World Foundation - now part of part of the Raspberry Pi Foundation) received the sum of £27,990 in grant support.

 He is also a CoderDojo mentor and he has participated as an investor and volunteer in The Hunger Project in Uganda, New York and Mexico.

 Climate activism

 In 2009, Liao founded WeForest.org,. an organisation promoting reforestation as a way to combat global warming.
 WeForest.org continues, with a stated goal of planting two trillion trees by 2020 and is run from Belgium by its current CEO Marie-Noelle Keijzer.